Blog

 6. Encourage recycling

 Make sure your equipment is stocked with recyclable products and do away with single-use cups for water, tea, and coffee.
-Instead encourage coworkers to bring their own, cutting down on the amount of waste your space produces.
+Instead encourage members to bring their own, cutting down on the amount of waste your space produces.

 With numerous benefits for the environment, your team, and your customers, there really is no reason not to make your coworking space eco-friendly.
 Following this guide will help you to keep on top of your environmental impact!